 By Joseph White

-DETROIT (Reuters) - Japan's Takata Corp (7312.T) on Monday pleaded guilty to a felony charge as part of an expected $1 billion deal with the U.S. Justice Department that includes compensation funds for automakers and victims of its faulty airbag inflators.
+DETROIT (Reuters) - Japan's Takata Corp (7312.T) on Monday removed a major obstacle to its potential sale or restructuring, pleading guilty in a U.S. federal court to a felony charge as part of a $1 billion settlement that included compensation funds for automakers and victims of its faulty airbag inflators.

-Lawyers for U.S. vehicle owners have sued Honda Motor Co <7267.T>, Nissan Motor Co <7201.T>, BMW AG (BMWG.DE), Ford Motor Co (F.N), Mazda Motor Corp <7261.T>,and other automakers, alleging they knew about the defective Takata air bags for years but kept using them.
+Lawyers for U.S. vehicle owners have sued Honda Motor Co <7267.T>, Nissan Motor Co <7201.T>, BMW AG (BMWG.DE), Ford Motor Co (F.N), Mazda Motor Corp <7261.T> and other automakers, alleging they knew about the defective Takata inflators for years but kept using them.

 Automakers in the United States are set to continue recalling defective inflators through 2020.
 U.S. safety regulators have said automakers are responsible for replacing defective airbags no matter what happens to Takata.